Stockedhome/stockedhome-application/readme.md

 If you're running the mobile app, you should run the `pnpm run dev-expo:` with your phone's OS following (e.g. `pnpm run dev-expo:ios` or `pnpm run dev-expo:android`) which will build the development client (native code) for your device and start the dev server (for JavaScript code) automatically.
 If your phone already has the development client loaded, you can run `pnpm run dev-expo:dev` to start the development server.

+### Building the Website (Next.js)
+To build the website, run `pnpm run build:web` in the root of the repository.
+The built website will be output to the `dist/web-server` folder.

+Building the mobile app is somewhat more complex and, if you intend to build for iOS, will require you to use MacOS.
+The commands to build the mobile app are as follows:
+* `pnpm run uild-expo-NEEDS-PLATFORM --platform=ios` to build the iOS app in production mode
+* `pnpm run build-expo-NEEDS-PLATFORM --platform=android` to build the Android app in production mode
+* `pnpm run build-expo-NEEDS-PLATFORM --platform=PLATFORM_HERE --profile=preview` to build the app in preview mode (designed for testing the app on your device/emulator; not for publishing)
+* `pnpm run build-expo-NEEDS-PLATFORM --platform=PLATFORM_HERE --profile=producion` to build the app in production mode (designed for publishing to the app store)

 # Stockedhome In Detail

 ## Do You [Dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)?